TheTexta/obsidian-main/Psychology/Biological Psychology/Endorphins.md

+#biological-psychology
-Neurotransmitters that influence the perception of pain or pleasure.
+Endorphins::Neurotransmitters that influence the perception of pain or pleasure.